wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity** Time: O(n) Space: O(1)

+### Integer to Roman

+    _Default case_, if the input int is 0 then just return empty string

+    **Solve**
+        1. we need to create a list of pair of value to roman numeral sorted from biggest down to smallest e.g. 1000 -> M, 900 -> CM, ..., 1 -> I
+        2. then we just follow each pair, try to decrease the input value as much as possible until we cannot decrease the value from that index, then we move to next index. in each iteration, just add the roman numeral to string builder.
+        3. finally return the string we built

+    **Complexity**: Time: O(n) Space:O(1)

 ### Backspace string compare

     _Default case_, there is no default case apart from actually clean both